 Well – as ever, and sorry to disappoint, but the answer is that the two are closely matched, and largely it depends what you want or need from the camera in your phone in order to make a definite decision.

-Both are great models, producing excellent pictures in a wide range of situations, so it’s unlikely you’d be disappointed if you went for either.
+Both are great models, producing excellent pictures in a wide range of situations, so it’s unlikely you’d be disappointed with either smartphone.

 If you prefer brighter and more vibrant tones from your images, it might be that the Samsung is your clear favourite.
-However, if you like more realistic imagery, and you like the idea of an automatic portrait mode, perhaps the iPhone gets your vote.
+However, if more realistic imagery, and an automatic portrait mode are your thing, then the iPhone would be preferable.

 Video is great from both, but as with still images, you get a bit more flexibility from the Samsung with its advanced modes.

-Price wise, the iPhone is cheaper at the 256GB point, but the Samsung takes the crown again here at 512GB.
+Price wise, the iPhone is cheaper at the 256GB point, but the Samsung wins again at 512GB.
 So, perhaps it comes down to the operating system. iOS fans are perhaps as loyal as Android fans, so if you already have your preference there, then your mind might already be made up.

 Overall, if we have to pick a winner – which of course I do because this is a vs piece – then I’d probably just about choose the Samsung Galaxy S24 Ultra.
 I like having the four lenses, the extra AI tools, and the greater flexibility when shooting.
 Both are certainly two of the best smartphones for photographers, but, plot twist – I’d actually probably choose neither and opt for the Xiaomi 14 Ultra if I wanted the best of the best, or the Google Pixel 8 Pro if I wanted to save some cash.